 A9 – Scotland

-The A9 in Scotland, running from the Falkirk council area in central Scotland to Scrabster Harbour in the Far North, has been described as one of the ‘spookiest’ roads in Britain, with drivers having reported to have witnessed unusual activity, a family once described what they saw as ‘an ornate coach and horses’ along the stretch of road in the Highlands, with to ‘bewigged footmen’ walking along side them.
-On the same road at The Mound between Dornoch and Golspie, there was what has been described as a despondent man clad in Victorian clothing upon horse back sighted, leading the road to be named twice on the top haunted roads in Britain list compiled by building materials supplier Tarmac.
+The A9 in Scotland, running from the Falkirk council area in central Scotland to Scrabster Harbour in the Far North, has been described as one of the ‘spookiest’ roads in Britain, with drivers having reported having witnessed unusual activity, a family once described what they saw as ‘an ornate coach and horses’ along the stretch of road in the Highlands, with to ‘bewigged footmen’ walking alongside them.
+On the same road at The Mound between Dornoch and Golspie, there was what has been described as a despondent man clad in Victorian clothing upon horseback sighted, leading the road to be named twice on the top haunted roads in Britain list compiled by building materials supplier Tarmac.
 Be wary when driving in the dark around these parts!

 Abnormal experiences, eerie sightings and unexplained goings on - the intrigue of the unknown instill a fascination to explore what we cannot explain, but would you be likely to drive down any of these roads in the early hours… alone?

 Please note we record all our calls to ensure that we give you the service you deserve.

 We also share information about your use of our site with our social media, advertising and analytics partners

 who may combine it with other information that you’ve provided to them or that they’ve collected from your use of